mayacakmak/emarsoftware/README.md

 # database.js
-Wrapper for Firebase real-time database functionality across multiple projects
+Wrapper for some of the standard Firebase real-time database functionality

 ### Include database.js in your project